How to get a Library Card

 New borrowers may have a maximum of 10 items on loan at one time during the first 4 months after getting a card.

 You are responsible for all the materials borrowed on your card and for any charges on items that are overdue, lost or damaged (see Loan Periods + Fines for details).
-Unpaid fines and fees may be turned over to a collection agency.

 Your library card provides Internet access in the library and personal access to licensed databases from outside the library.
 Your card cannot be used by another person, group or institution to access licensed databases.
 These databases (or electronic resources) are restricted by license agreements to Vancouver Public Library card holders.